 Where can I study with a UK visa?

-The UK government aims to ensure that all universities, colleges, schools and language centres teaching international students are responsible institutions.
+The UK government aims to ensure that all universities, colleges, schools and language centres that teach international students are responsible institutions.

 To be eligible for a UK study visa, you need to join a school, college or university that is approved by the UK government.
-Follow the links below to see which schools, colleges and universities you can join:
+Follow these links to see which schools, colleges and universities you can join:

 - Tier 4 (General) and Tier 4 (Child) applicants